McCarthy dominates, Toles homers as Dodgers beat Cubs 2-0 (Apr 12, 2017) | FOX Sports

 Toles gave the Dodgers a quick lead with his drive off John Lackey to start the game, and it stayed 1-0 until the ninth.

 Cubs catcher Willson Contreras bounced a wild throw to first after Toles swung at strike three in the dirt with two outs.
-Chase Utley, who led off with a walk, raced home from first on the error to make it 2-0, and Los Angeles closed it out after dropping three of four.
+Chase Utley, who led off with a walk against Hector Rondon, raced home from first on the error to make it 2-0, and Los Angeles closed it out after dropping three of four.

+”They came in big situations,” McCarthy said. ”Keeping the ball on the ground is a positive for me and something I set out to do.
+Ball stays on the ground, you get a better chance at double plays.”

 Ross Stripling retired the side in the seventh and left with a runner on second and two outs in the eighth after striking out Jon Jay on a 3-2 pitch.
-Luis Avilan then struck out Kyle Schwarber to end the inning.
+Luis Avilan then fanned Kyle Schwarber to end the inning.

 Lackey (1-1) held the Dodgers to a run and four hits over six innings.
 The veteran right-hander struck out 10 and walked three.
 He threw 106 pitches – 32 in the first inning, when he escaped a bases-loaded jam.